diamond-diadem/diamond-diadem.github.io/content/en/about/apptainer/_index.md

 linkTitle: Apptainer
 ---

-<h2 class="about-lead text-center">Apptainer (formerly Singularity) simplifies the creation and execution of containers, ensuring that software components are encapsulated to ensure their portability and reproducibility.</h2>
+<h2 class="about-lead text-center">Apptainer (formerly Singularity) is a container creation and management solution geared towards high-performance computing.
+By offering containers that package both a software tool and all necessary external dependencies for its application, it ensures their portability and reproducibility.</h2>

 <br/>